-NEMENT DE LA VELLE-CALÉDONIE
+VELLE-CALÉDONIE

+Chapter 2: RECOGNISED SUSTAINABLE AND RESPONSIBLE USES RESPONSIBLE DEEP-SEA FISHING MODEL + Targets: - 10% coverage - 100 % Stable average

 Obj.
-6 : GUARANTEE ANDSUPPORT LOCAL FISHERIES RESPECTFUL OF RESOURCES AND HABITATS

-Sub-objective 15: SUPPORT AND PROMOTE OUR SUSTAINABLE AND

-Fishing is an economically and socially important sector in New Caledonia.
+6 : GUARANTEE ANDSUPPORT LOCAL FISHERIES RESPECTFUL OF RESOURCES AND HABITATS Sub-objective 15: SUPPORT AND PROMOTE OUR SUSTAINABLE AND Fishing is an economically and socially important sector in New Caledonia.
 It is essential that this sector remain limited to New Caledonian shipyards using certified longliners and that the maximum number of local licences be kept at its current level (21).
 Local fishing vessels under 12 metres are not included in this limitation.
-No fishing licences are awarded to foreign vessels in the park unless an exemption is granted.

-New Caledonian longline fishing practices, targeting tuna, are certified as responsible.
+No fishing licences are awarded to foreign vessels in the park unless New Caledonian longline fishing practices, targeting tuna, are certified as responsible.
 The establishment of a sustainable fishing certification, standardised through specifications, is supported by the sector.
-This certification must be continually updated and must be implemented by the entire fleet.

-The fleet's effort in the EEZ and regarding catches in the south Pacific is considered to be minimal.
-However, the durability of shipyards is dependent on their ability to operate throughout the EEZ except for natural reserves and strict natural reserves.
-The use of towed gear, already suspended, should be prohibited throughout the natural park, as should that of seine fishing, bottom trawling and drift net fishing.
-Close collaboration with fishermen is desirable, especially in relation to monitoring marine space frequented by longliners.

-- Number of hooks observed/total number of h - Development of Catch Per Unit Effort (CPUE) - Number of responsible-fishing certified boats/ total boats - Yield
+This certification must be continually updated and must be implemented The fleet's effort in the EEZ and regarding catches in the south Pacific is considered to be minimal.
+However, the durability of shipyards is dependent on their ability to operate throughout the EEZ The use of towed gear, already suspended, should be prohibited throughout the natural park, as should that of seine fishing, bottom trawling and drift net fishing.
+Close collaboration with fishermen is desirable, especially in relation to monitoring marine space + Indicators: - Number of hooks observed/total number of hooks Development of Catch Per Unit Effort (CPUE) - Number of responsible-fishing certified boats/number of total boats Yield an exemption is granted.

+by the entire fleet.

+except for natural reserves and strict natural reserves. frequented by longliners.